Local Paternity Lawyer

+Local Paternity Lawyer

 Paternity in legal terms means fatherhood.
 When a child is born to a couple who are not married to each other, the father of the child does not automatically have the same rights and responsibilities as a father who is married to the mother until paternity is established.
 These rights and responsibilities include custody, parent-time, and the obligation to provide financial support (child support).
 Father's rights can be particularly difficult to establish event though there are statutory prohibitions on discrimination.
-The divorce attorneys at Miller Family Law represents both mothers and fathers in issues related to paternity.
+The divorce attorneys at Miller Family Law have represented both mothers and fathers in issues related to paternity.

 Paternity can be established through one of three ways: